Code-the-Dream-School/async-exercise/README.md

 You can run the program a few times to see what it does, via the command: node mongowriter.js .
 Each of the asynchronous calls returns a promise, and in each case the promise eventually resolves to the value of an entry in the database.
+Note the try ... catch surrounding the await statements in createItemWithAwait, and the catch statement at the end of the chain of then statements in createItemWithThen.
+Errors can occur when you make an asynchronous call, and you have to have error handling.

-There is a chain of callbacks, from createItemWithThen, to createItem2, to closeDb.
-You need that chain so that things happen in order -- in particular, so both items are created before the database is closed.
+There is a chain of callbacks, from the first call to createItemWithThen, to createItem2, to closeDb.
+You need that chain so that things happen in order -- in particular, so both items are created before the database connection is closed.
 Your assignment is to add to that callback chain, to create or update an item for another fruit.
-You would call one of the existing functions, createItemWithThen or createItemWIthAwait, to create/update the item.
+You would call one of the existing functions, createItemWithThen or createItemWithAwait, to create/update the item.
 Your function would have to occur before closeDb in the callback chain.